MBA in Management - Working Professionals

 The Huizenga Business School's MBA in Management Working Professionals format offers classes on alternating weekends, during the evening, or even online.
 The program is designed for those who require a class format that accommodates the demands of a busy work schedule.
 The MBA in Management program features a modern, forward-thinking curriculum that will prepare you to meet the demands of our world's volatile marketplace.
 The market-driven curriculum provides you with an essential understanding of how business works–from administration and operations, to management and marketing.
 You will graduate with a matchless skill set that will increase your marketability, as well as your ability to add immediate value to your company's bottom line.

-- MBA core courses offered weeknights, alternating weekends on the main campus, alternating weekends at the other campuses and online.
+- MBA core courses offered weeknights, alternating weekends on the main campus, alternating weekends at select other campuses and online.
 Management courses offered alternating weekends on the main campus, alternating weekends at the other campuses, and online.

 - Program can be completed in only 21 months.